jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Hourly Variable Integration**: The REST API for Open-Meteo now includes Relative Humidity, Apparent Temperature, Precipitation Probability, and Weather Code.
 These data points are displayed on the tooltip with improved aesthetics, including icons and bolded key-value pairs.
 The `getWeatherDescription` helper function has been refactored to use consistent function definitions.
 - **Temperature Unit Toggle**: Implemented a toggle for Fahrenheit/Celsius conversion with `localStorage` persistence.
 - **Time Format Toggle**: Implemented a toggle for AM/PM and military time format with `localStorage` persistence.
+- **Responsive Header Layout**: The header is now fully responsive, with toggle buttons positioned inline with the main title on larger screens for a cleaner UI.

 ## 2. What's Left to Build